MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-mandatory-multifactor-authentication.md

 ## Verify MFA enablement
-Regardless of any roles they have or don't have, all users who access the admin portals and Azure clients listed in [applications](#applications) must be set up to use MFA.
+Regardless of any roles they have or don't have, all users who access the admin portals and Azure clients listed in [applications that require MFA](concept-mandatory-multifactor-authentication.md#applications) must be set up to use MFA.
 All users who access any administration portal should use MFA.
 Use the following steps to verify that MFA is set up for your users, or to enable it if needed.

 1. Sign in to Azure portal as a Global Reader.
 1. Browse to **Identity** > **Overview**.